Client-Side Instructions

 Overview

-Fully implementing the Arkose Fraud Deterrence Platform (Arkose Platform) requires two steps:
+Fully implementing Arkose Bot Manager requires two steps:

-Client-side implementation for the Arkose Platform to collect data needed to classify client traffic, display an Enforcement Challenge (EC) if applicable, and provide a one-time use token.
+1. Client-side implementation for Arkose Bot Manager to collect data needed to classify client traffic, display an Enforcement Challenge (EC) if applicable, and provide a one-time use token.

-This page describes the required steps to implement client-side integration of Arkose Platform, both for Arkose Detect and Arkose Protect.
-Arkose Detect provides detection only capabilities with no visual enforcement while Arkose Protect provides both detection and visual enforcements.
+This page describes the required steps to implement client-side integration of Arkose Bot Manager, both for our detection and enforcement components.
+The detection component provides detection only capabilities with no visual enforcement while the enforcement component provides both detection and visual enforcements.
 There are additional instructions for iOS Mobile SDK and Android Mobile SDK.

 API Request Authentication